On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

-The proof of~\eqref{2-cumu-term} is structured into two main steps.
-In the first step, we generalize the strategies from Example~\ref{ex-intindices} to rewrite the term on the left-hand side to a form that is tractable by a recursive summation procedure.
-We then carry out the required estimates in the second step, showing the validity of~\eqref{CR} up to an extra factor of $N$, i.e., that the bound is indeed of the order claimed in~\eqref{2-cumu-term}.
-We formulate the rewriting procedure in terms of the graph $(\Gamma_k,C(\pi))$ first and then give the corresponding formulas for the~2-cumulants that are involved.
-Note that rewriting is not required if the term does not involve summation over internal indices (see Example~\ref{ex-nointindices}).
+Let $k\geq2$ be even, $\pi\in\Pi_k$ such that $|B|=2$ for all $B\in\pi$.
+The proof of Lemma~\ref{2-cumu-lemma} is structured into two main steps.
+In the first step (Lemmas~\ref{rewriting-graph} and~\ref{rewriting-cumu}), we generalize the strategies from Example~\ref{ex-intindices} to rewrite the term on the left-hand side to a form that is tractable by a recursive summation procedure.
+We then carry out the required estimates in the second step~(Lemmas~\ref{estimates1} and~\ref{estimates2}), showing that the final bound is indeed of order one.